sainnhe/tmux-translator/README.md

 # Usage

 Enter Copy Mode and select some text, then press `t` to translate it.

-Press Enter to close the popup window.
+To close the popup window, press Enter or Ctrl-C.

 To customize this plugin: